cml3366/mysite/content/posts/badao-jiugua-san-tai-yongxian.md

 (Table 1: Spectral power at periodicities predicted by 9-trigram cyclic model)

-**Interpretation:** The presence of dominant 9-year peaks, with secondary peaks at 3-year (1/3 period) and 1-year (1/9 period) intervals, matches cyclic group C₉ structure exactly.
+**Interpretation:** The presence of dominant 9-year peaks, with secondary peaks at 3-year (1/3 period) and 1-year (1/9 period) intervals, matches cyclic group C�?structure exactly.

 Probability that such pattern arises by chance: P < 0.001